 NOTE: As a homeschool evaluator with 7.5 years experience working with the college admissions committee from the University of Chicago, my alma mater, I’ve consulted with a number of homeschool families to help polish up their transcripts.
 These tips and those listed in other posts here have helped students get into a variety of colleges including Stanford.

 Yes, as a parent running a home education program in accordance with Florida law, I have the right to issue a high school diploma.
 Type it up using a certificate template on your word processor or order one from a printing company.
-There are several online who provide fancy diplomas in holders.
-I’ve only once heard someone say they had to show their diploma to someone, but the graduate should be able to check the box for “high school diploma” on applications.
+There are several online companies who provide fancy diplomas in holders.
+Many people never have to show their diploma to someone, but the graduate should be able to check the box for “high school diploma” on applications.
+On the other hand, those going into the military will have to show their diploma as part of the processing into the military.

 6. Course descriptions.